berkowitze/cs-course/ta/documentation/ta-doc.md

 If you want the testsuite results to feed into the student's grade automatically, you will need to update the code for that (see the [customization documentation](customization.html#customizing-testsuites)).

-You can see an example of a Python testsuite in `/ta/grading/data/tests/fun.py`.
-If you want to modify the testsuite infrastructure, you will need to go into the `testing_helpers.py` file.

 `fun.py` is a testing file where students might write a two functions, `append` and `remove-3s`.